As with all virtues, I have found that the middle ground is the right place to be.

 The other side of the coin is not dependent on culture.
 I also must be modest because I am a child of God.
 That means that even if every other girl at the pool is wearing a string bikini, my girls and I are going to have our tummies covered.
 Now perhaps it will be noticeable that my girls are the only ones in the group without a bikini (fortunately this has never been the case for us!), but that wouldn't change the minimum standard of modesty that we owe not to society, but to our Creator.

 I love that idea that God is the King, so all of us are adopted princes and princesses.
-I can just hear Merida's mother in my head reminding me, "A princess would NEVER . . . " wear yoga pants to Mass, nurse without a drape, wear an old stained sweater with holes in it, show that much leg, etc, etc.
+I can just hear Merida's mother in my head reminding me, "A princess would NEVER . . . " wear yoga pants to Mass, nurse in an in-your-face manner, wear an old stained sweater with holes in it, show that much leg, etc, etc.

 I don't think it's particularly helpful to emphasize to children the idea that our bodies are for our future spouses.
 While I think that that is partially true, I think that it is MORE true that our bodies are for God whether He intends us to have a spouse or not.
 And I think that it's more appropriate to understand that spouses become one rather than that they take ownership of one another's bodies.
 So I think it's more useful to emphasize God's claim on our bodies rather than a spouse's.